-- Mildew can be a problem on cucumbers and courgettes; spray with Tui Eco-Fungicide to control it.
-Lay Tui Quash slug & snail control to control these pests, and spray aphids and whitefly with Tui Eco-Pest if they are still a problem.
+- Lay Tui Quash slug & snail control to control these pests, and spray aphids and whitefly with Tui Insect Control for Fruit & Veges if they are still a problem.
 Dust brassicas with derris dust to combat white butterfly caterpillars.

 - Globe artichokes, beans, beetroot, capsicums, chillies, courgettes, cucumbers, eggplants, garlic, lettuces, onions, shallots, tomatoes.